cambridge-ceu/csd3/applications/PhySo.md

 Note that `requirements.txt` includes `pytorch` for `conda install` but `torch` with `pip install -r requirements.txt`.
 It also appears that `dot2tex`, `pdflatex` (needs to be `pip install pdflatex`) and `pdf2image` are necessary.
 Some notes are available from `requirements_display2.txt`.

-It appears that there is conflict between `texlive/2015` from CSD3 and `texlive-core` so we execute `conda uninstall -p $PhySO texlive-core` to be in line with the former.
+:star: :star: :star: It appears that there is conflict between `texlive/2015` from CSD3 and `texlive-core` so we execute `conda uninstall -p $PhySO texlive-core` to be in line with the former.

 Tests of package loading and units follow suit from the documentation.